japalekhin/adaptive-icons-guide/README.md

 ## Getting Started

 1. Clone or download this repository.
-0. Open the `guide.psd` in Photoshop.
+0. Open the `launcher-icon.psd` in Photoshop.
 0. Hide or delete the layers inside the `foregrounds` folder.
 0. Add a layer either inside or above the `foregrounds` folder.
 0. Work on your awesome adaptive icon (don't forget about the background).
+0. Hide or show masks to preview how your adaptive icon might look like.
 0. Apply it to the app you're working on.
 0. Profit!

+You can follow the same steps for making a Google Play Store icon.

 ## Contributing